hynek/structlog/docs/api.rst

 =============

 .. note::
-   The examples here use a very simplified configuration using the minimalistic `structlog.processors.KeyValueRenderer` for brevity and to enable doctests.
+   The examples here use a very simplified configuration using the minimalist `structlog.processors.KeyValueRenderer` for brevity and to enable doctests.
    The output is going to be different (nicer!) with the default configuration.